WsilenceY/io.js/COLLABORATOR_GUIDE.md

 Node.js uses three Deprecation levels:

-* *Documentation-Only Deprecation* refers to elements of the Public API that should be avoided by developers and that might be staged for a runtime deprecation in a future Node.js major release.
-An explicit notice indicating the deprecation status is added to the API documentation but no functional changes are implemented in the code.
-By default there will be no deprecation warnings emitted for such deprecations at runtime.
-Documentation-only deprecations may trigger a runtime warning when Node.js is started with the [`--pending-deprecation`][] flag or the `NODE_PENDING_DEPRECATION=1` environment variable is set.
+* *Documentation-Only Deprecation*: A deprecation notice is added to the API documentation but no functional changes are implemented in the code.
+There will be no runtime deprecation warnings emitted for such deprecations by default.
+(They may trigger a runtime warning when used with the [`--pending-deprecation`][] CLI option or the `NODE_PENDING_DEPRECATION` environment variable.)

-* *Runtime Deprecation* refers to the use of process warnings emitted at runtime the first time that a deprecated API is used.
-A command-line switch can be used to escalate such warnings into runtime errors that will cause the Node.js process to exit.
-As with Documentation-Only Deprecation, the documentation for the API must be updated to clearly indicate the deprecated status.
+* *Runtime Deprecation*: A warning is emitted at runtime the first time that the deprecated API is used.
+The [`--throw-deprecation`][] CLI option can be used to treat these warnings as runtime errors.
+Documentation for the API must indicate that the deprecation is a Runtime Deprecation.

-* *End-of-life* refers to APIs that have gone through Runtime Deprecation and are no longer subject to the semantic versioning rules used by the project.
+* *End-of-life*: The API is no longer subject to semantic versioning rules.
-  Backward-incompatible changes including complete removal of such APIs may occur at any time.
+  Backward-incompatible changes (including removal of the API) may occur at any time.
+Documentation for the API must indicate that the API is End-of-life.

-Documentation-Only Deprecations may be handled as semver-minor or semver-major changes.
-Such deprecations have no impact on the successful operation of running code and therefore should not be viewed as breaking changes.
+The introduction of a Documentation-Only Deprecation is a semver-minor change.

-Runtime Deprecations and End-of-life APIs (internal or public) must be handled as semver-major changes unless there is TSC consensus to land the deprecation as a semver-minor.
+Both the introduction of a Runtime Deprecation and the subsequent move of an API to End-of-life are semver-major.

-All Documentation-Only and Runtime deprecations will be assigned a unique identifier that can be used to persistently refer to the deprecation in documentation, emitted process warnings, or errors thrown.
-Documentation for these identifiers will be included in the Node.js API documentation and will be immutable once assigned.
-Even if End-of-Life code is removed from Node.js, the documentation for the assigned deprecation identifier must remain in the Node.js API documentation.
+Deprecations are assigned a unique and persistent identifier for use in documentation, warnings, and errors.
+All such identifiers are documented.
+They may not be changed or removed from the documentation, even after the relevant API has been removed from Node.js.

 <a id="deprecation-cycle"></a>
 A _Deprecation cycle_ is one full Node.js major release during which an API has been in one of the three Deprecation levels.
-(Note that Documentation-Only Deprecations may land in a Node.js minor release but must not be upgraded to a Runtime Deprecation until the next major release.)

 No API can be moved to End-of-life without first having gone through a Runtime Deprecation cycle.
 However, there is no requirement that deprecated code must progress ultimately to *End-of-Life*.
 Documentation-only and runtime deprecations may remain indefinitely.

-A best effort will be made to communicate pending deprecations and associated mitigations with the ecosystem as soon as possible (preferably before the pull request adding the deprecation lands on the master branch).
-All deprecations included in a Node.js release should be listed prominently in the "Notable Changes" section of the release notes.
+Use the `notable change` label on all pull requests that add a new deprecation or move an existing deprecation to a new deprecation level.

 ### Involving the TSC